American Family auto insurance review and ratings 2023

 American Family

-American Family was founded in 1927 in Madison, Wisconsin.
-Today it is a Fortune 500 company with more than $9 billion in revenue and over 13,000 employees.
+Founded in 1927, American Family began offering auto insurance to farmers in Madison, Wisconsin.
+By 1930, it expanded its services to non-farmers; today, it is a Fortune 500 company with over 10,000 employees.
 Also known as AmFam, the company offers a wide range of insurance products but doesn’t operate in every state.

 Resources & Methodology